tokkonopapa/WordPress-IP-Geo-Block/_posts/changelog/2016-05-03-call-for-testing-2.2.5b1.md

 because of its cost.
 So I've implemented "**Sum of weighted scores**" with only a few lines of additional code.

 Let's think about SQLi.
-Usually, several sql commands are combined as below :
+Usually, several sql commands are combined as below:

 {% highlight sql %}
 CREATE USER 'user'@'attacker.com' IDENTIFIED BY 'password';